MarianArsul/COVIDInfo/README.md

 Currently, this application is intended for the general public in Romania, the application being available in Romanian initially, but with plans for English as well.

 # Use the app
 Currently, this needs to be built in Xcode to be used.
-Looking forward to releasing a Test Flight version, for easier install.
+Looking forward to releasing a Test Flight version, for easier install.\n
 Instructions:
   Download the repository as .zip
   Unpack and open the project in Xcode